abbisheak/StatFriendly/README.md

 - <<Fri Nov 29 10:42:30 PST 2024>>Data entry added to data set for data vector.
 - <<Fri Nov 29 10:42:30 PST 2024>>Data vector mean retreived
 - <<Fri Nov 29 10:42:41 PST 2024>>Data vector <Data vector 2> added to data space.

+# Phase 4: Task 3

+I am quite happy with the turnout of my project, however there are many design aspects of my project that I wish I could've changed if I had more time.
+Starting off, the user may notice in the code functionality that allows the user to store data as the data type long.
+This functionality is not available to the user, as I found that my project started to exponentially become more complicated, as the project scaled through the months, hence I only used the Double type functionality.
+I would have wanted to implement the long data type for the app, as this would ensure greater accuracy, but I struggled to find a middle ground between repeated code and functionality for the implementation.

+A major let down of the project, was the inability of the app to provide confidence intervals for varying confidence levels.
+As of right now the project provides confidence intervals at a fixed confidence level of 95%.
+I wanted to allow the user the ability to select their confidence level, but this required a more advanced program.
+I had asked TA's and my instructor for advice, which led to me looking at using external libraries, however the current state of the project did not allow for that.
+My implementation of recording data argued with the implementation of these external libraries, which did not allow me to move forward with my goal.
+The main issue was that I coded my project without the thought of using external libraries such as java stat, hence if I had more time I would scrap and redesign my primitive data types.